Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The playground itself is very large and centres on a huge rope climbing tower with a tall slide coming down from it, with several other sections to the sides.
 There’s also an adjacent ship-themed spray park; my kids especially liked the dragon that sprays water.

-The park can easily visited as a stopover on the way to Elk Island National Park.
+The park can easily visited as a stopover on the way to Elk Island National Park, making for one of the most fun day trips from Edmonton.

 19. Elk Island National Park Playground